Cody Kessler

-Cody David Kessler (born May 11, 1993) is a former American football quarterback.
-He played college football at USC, and was drafted by the Cleveland Browns in the third round of the 2016 NFL Draft.
+Cody David Kessler (born May 11, 1993) is an American former professional football player who was a quarterback in the National Football League (NFL).
+He played college football for the USC Trojans, and was selected by the Cleveland Browns in the third round of the 2016 NFL draft.

-Early years
+Early life

 Kessler attended Centennial High School in Bakersfield, California, and played for Centennial's football team.
 As a senior, he threw for 2,831 yards and 36 touchdowns.
 He was the California Gatorade Football Player of the Year.
 He was ranked as the second best pro-style quarterback recruit by Rivals.com.
 He was teammates with Jared Norris at Centennial High School.
 Following his senior season, Kessler played in the U.S. Army All-American Bowl.